 Sincere expression and being received without judgement are the two major components to undo these restrictive ideas around sexuality and, since we are not just a mind but a whole body-mind system, the verbal expression can be favourably sustained with bodywork to unblock the muscle tensions generated by these restrictive ideas.
 In the same way, activities like dancing, painting, sculpting or writing can also be used as a support to let the heart break free.

-Although the answer to this question is obvious, most people overlook this obviousness as this ancient Sufi story shows.
+Although the answer to this question is obvious, most people overlook the obviousness that this ancient Sufi story points to.

 Ten blind men pass through a stream.
 The current is very forceful, so they hold hands.
 Reaching the other side, one of them suggests: ‘We should count ourselves.
 The current was so forceful, and we cannot see, one of us may have gone with the current, gone with the stream.’
 So they count.
 Strangely enough the counting always stops at nine.
 Everyone tries, but it is always nine.
 One man sitting on the bank of the river starts laughing, it is hilarious!
 Those ten blind men are sitting there crying, tears in their eyes because they think that they have lost one of their friends.